Eleanor Mears: Personal life

-She was married to the medical officer Kenneth Patrick Geddes Mears from 1940 to 1954.
-They had three children and independently conducted an abortion on her fourth, unwanted pregnancy.
-Mears remarried in 1968 to the Grimsby fish wholesaler Francis Frederick Smith.
+Mears married a fellow medical student, Kenneth Patrick Geddes Mears, in 1940.
+They had three children and she independently conducted an abortion on her fourth, unwanted, pregnancy.
+They separated in 1954 and were later divorced.
+In 1968 she married the Grimsby fish wholesaler Francis Frederick Smith.
 She began suffering from Alzheimer's disease by 1987, and was admitted to Rauceby Hospital in Sleaford, where she died on 18 May 1992.
 She was buried at Grantham eight days later.